Getting started¶

 2. Handle callback and exchange the auth code for tokens¶

-After the user has authenticated, BankID OIDC will redirect the user back to the callback URI specified
+After the user has authenticated, BankID will redirect the user back to the callback URI specified

 in the redirect_uri